lexiewebel/51-assign05-lexiewebel/README.md

 |Predicted Leave|TP|FP|
 |Predicted Stay|FN|TN|

 - Compare models on value, what is the best model according to your value metric?
+Random Forest Classifier.

 #### Part 2